formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 ```

 #### User Defined Formatters
 User defined formatters are provided to the IntlMessageFormat as the third parameter.
 To denote a key should be process through a formatter, you need only provide the formatter name after the token key.
-Such as, `${key}` would then become `${key:formatter}`.
+Such as, `{key}` would then become `{key, formatter}`.
 This is an example of using the Intl.NumberFormat to create a currency formatter.

 ```
-var msg = new IntlMessageFormatter("I just made ${TOTAL:currency}!!", "en-US", {
+var msg = new IntlMessageFormatter("I just made {TOTAL, currency}!!", "en-US", {
     currency: function (val, locale) {
         return new Intl.NumberFormat(val, {
             style: 'currency',